williamjussiau/ygoranking/README.md

 Available functionalities are:
   - add a new deck (no decklist shall be provided)
   - add a played game with result
-  - Elo and Glicko2 scores are computed automatically whenever a game is added
+  - compute Elo and Glicko2 scores
+  - visualize results on graphs

- Still to be implemented: statistics & user-interface
+Still to be implemented: neat statistics & user-interface So far, everything has to be done on command line (add_deck, add_game, compute_all_scores...)

 # Elo rating
 More details about the Elo rating system can be found here: https://en.wikipedia.org/wiki/Elo_rating_system